Skip to main content

 Start a new kernel from JupyterLab

-If you want to use the new environment from the JupyterLab, you need to setup the kernel.
+If you want to use the new environment from JupyterLab, you need to set up the kernel.

-Once you refresh your JupyterLab, you can now create a notebook with new conda environment.
+Once you refresh your JupyterLab, you can now create a notebook with a new conda environment.

 Jarvislabs.ai Launch